pgattic/pgattic.github.io/content/_index.md

 I code, do gymnastics, play the guitar, and do a little fishing!

 I am an Eagle Scout, a former competitive gymnast, and a lifelong member of the Church of Jesus Christ of Latter-Day Saints.
-I graduated from the International Academy of Macomb in 2020 and then served a two-year mission for my church in 🇸🇻 El Salvador.
+I graduated high school with an International Baccalaureate (IB) diploma in 2020, served a two-year mission for my church in 🇸🇻 El Salvador from 2020-2022, and earned my Bachelor's degree in Computer Science at BYU&ndash;Idaho from 2022-2025.

 I have had an interest in programming since I was about 12, when I began to learn how to create games for the NES in 6502 assembly.
 I finally finished my first game about 3 years later, and then moved on to other languages.
 Since then, I have developed a love of coding.
 My journey has taken me through many technologies, like Linux, JavaScript, C#, Kotlin, and eventually Rust!